Medical Unit COVID-19 Concept of Operations Plan

 Medical Treatment Support Matrix

-The Medical Treatment Support Matrix (Appendix D) is a baseline key to help supervisors, team members, and medical personnel choose appropriate actions for suspected COVID-19 patients.
-This document has two pages.
-The first matrix is designed for situations where no dedicated MEDL or Medical Unit is available, such as initial attack.
-The second matrix is designed for larger fires, where an established IMU has been established.
+Appendix D, The COVID-19 IMT Response Action Process is a baseline key to help supervisors, team members, and medical personnel choose appropriate actions for suspected COVID-19 patients.
+This matrix provides a course of action for the IMTs for individuals who are symptomatic and their close contacts.
 It is incumbent upon the MEDL and medical staff to become familiar with agency protocols for the assessment and treatment of patients with flu-like illnesses, specifically COVID-19.

 Due to the chaotic environment of emerging incidents, the ICs, and Fire Management Officers (FMOs) may find it difficult to pull away from fire operations to concentrate on a suspected COVID-19 patient.
 Due to limited medical support, ICs and FMOs should ensure the incident medical plan includes procedures for care and transport of suspected patients.
 Another coordination resource is the local dispatch center, duty officer, and the Hospital Liaison.

-The Appendix D Medical Treatment Support Matrix can be used to help ICs and FMOs understand the requirements of isolating and caring for a suspect COVID-19 patient.
+The Appendix D, The COVID-19 IMT Response Action Process can be used to help ICs and FMOs understand the requirements of isolating and caring for a suspect COVID-19 patient.
 Not all responders will have adequate supply of COVID -19 PPE, the following is a recommended list for all responders treating a suspected COVID-19 patient: